 Resonator frequency: the resonant frequency of the resonator, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-Tracked frequency: an estimate of the frequency of the sinusoid signal produced by the generator.
+Tracked frequency: an estimate of the frequency of the sine wave signal produced by the generator.

 Doppler velocity: the Doppler velocity estimated from the difference between the resonant frequency and the observed frequency.
 A negative value means the observer and source are getting closer.